• Skip to primary navigation

 Instructions

-1. For the crust: place all crust ingredients in food processor or high powdered blender.
-Blend, stopping to scrape the sides as necessary, until dough starts to clump.
+2. For the crust: place all crust ingredients in a food processor.
+Blend, stopping to scrape the sides as necessary, until the dough starts to clump.

-2. Remove crust mixture from food processor and firmly press into a lined 8" x 8" baking pan.
+3. Remove the crust mixture from your food processor and firmly press it into your lined baking dish.

-3. For the filling: place all filling ingredients in food processor and blend until mixture starts to clump.
+4. For the filling: place all filling ingredients in the food processor and blend until the mixture starts to clump.

-4. Remove filling from food processor, scatter over crust and firmly press down with your hands.
+5. Remove the filling from the food processor, scatter over the crust and firmly press it down using your hands.

-5. For the topping: place dark chocolate in a small sauce pan.
+6. For the topping: place the dark chocolate in a small saucepan.
 Melt on the stove top, over low heat.
-Once fully melted, remove from heat and mix in nut butter.
+Once fully melted, remove the chocolate from the heat and mix in the nut butter.

-7. Set bars in fridge for at least 30 minutes to set.
+8. Chill the Bars: set the bars in the fridge for at least 30 minutes to set.

-8. Remove bars from baking pan, cut to desired size and eat!
+9. Cut and Serve: Remove the bars from the baking dish, cut to desired size and eat!

 Did you make this recipe?